"I only have two rules when it comes to guns. My guns are always loaded. And no Safe Queens."

-It's hard to believe it's been 6 years since I launched this site!
+It's hard to believe it's been 13 years since I launched this site!
 A lot has changed since that time in 2007.
 For one, a full third of the visitors are using smaller tablets and smart phones to browse this website.
 So I've performed a rework and redesign with that in mind.

 My MOS when I served in the United States Army was 76Y.
 For you non-military readers, the Military Occupational Specialty of 76 Yankee means that I was a Unit Armorer (U.S. small weapons expert).
 I also qualified as "Expert" with the German G-3 rifle, the Israeli Uzi 9mm sub-machinegun and the 9mm handgun.

 Now is a very exciting time to be involved in gun collecting.
 Many modern and antique collectible handguns and long guns are coming on the market as the WWII generation are dying and a younger generation is inheriting pieces or whole collections.
 Often times the surviving spouse or other heirs don't have an interest in guns.
 The internet has opened up accessibility to individual pieces and collections unlike anything in history!
 Values are soaring on many out-of-production Colts.
 Winchester values have climbed since production ceased when they went out of business in 2006.

 A Word About Gun Values

 When I post about values, it will be real world, after the fact examples of what I paid for a gun, what I personally sold one for, or what I'm willing to pay for a particular gun (not speculation).
 It is my opinion that the internet has had a direct impact on the value (pricing) of guns.
 In the case of old, used, antique or collectible guns, the internet favors the seller.
 In the case of new guns, the internet favors the buyer.